-HSAG had no concerns with how Detroit Wayne received claims and encounter data for performance indicator reporting.
+HSAG had no concerns with how Detroit Wayne received and processed claim/encounter data for submission to MDHHS.

-For the measurement period, contracted providers submitted claims by uploading them directly to MH-WIN or via EDI 837 professional or institutional transaction files.
+For the measurement period, contracted providers submitted claims by uploading them directly to MH-WIN, via EDI 837 professional or institutional transaction files, or by fax.
 Each file was subjected to a built-in pre-adjudication validation process to ensure data completeness and accuracy.
 Providers were required to review error reports to ensure the accuracy of claims prior to submission.
 If an error was detected, the provider was required to correct the errors and resubmit the file for payment with 30 days.

 Detroit Wayne implemented a multi-step process to batch and process claims as they were received.
 In addition to the pre-adjudication checks in place for submitting providers, Detroit Wayne's claims processing incorporated defined steps with pre-defined stages for validating claims to ensure the accuracy of data entered and the proper processing of claims.
 Overall, 98 to 99 percent of all claims were processed electronically.
-A small percentage of claims prior to the coronavirus disease 2019 (COVID-19) pandemic were submitted via paper claim, 1 percent.
-As of March 2020, paper claims were submitted via fax at the request of Detroit Wayne.
+As of March 2020, paper claims were submitted via fax at the request of Detroit Wayne, and the process has continued through this reporting year.
 These claims were manually entered in MH-WIN.
 Manually entered claims were validated using system edits and validation edits described above.
 All claims, regardless of format, were processed electronically through Detroit Wayne's staged claim process.
-Since all claims were validated upon entry, by providers or PIHP staff members, nearly 100 percent of claims were auto-adjudicated.
-SUD providers employed by Detroit Wayne entered service data directly into MH-WIN prior to being batched and submitted as encounters to the State.
+Since all claims were validated upon entry, by providers or PIHP staff members, 99 percent of claims were auto-adjudicated.
+SUD providers entered service data directly into MH-WIN prior to being batched and submitted as encounters to the State.